kubernetes/website/content/en/docs/concepts/policy/limit-range.md

 ---
 reviewers:
 - sftim
+- kbhawkey
-title: LimitRange
+title: Limit Ranges
 content_template: templates/concept
 weight: 10
 ---

 {{% capture overview %}}

-By default, containers run with unbounded [compute resources](/docs/user-guide/compute-resources) on kubernetes cluster.
+By default, containers run with unbounded [compute resources](/docs/user-guide/compute-resources) on a Kubernetes cluster.
 With Resource quotas, cluster administrators can restrict the resource consumption and creation on a namespace basis.
-Within a namespace, a Pod/Container can still consume as much CPU and memory as the defined namespace's resource quota. there is a concern that one Pod/Container could monopolise its namespace resources.
+Within a namespace, a Pod or Container can still consume as much CPU and memory as the defined namespace's resource quota. there is a concern that one Pod or Container could monopolise its namespace resources.
 LimitRange is a tool to address this concern.

 {{% /capture %}}